 Having your money in a savings account is not ideal as inflation often far outpaces the interest you earn.
 By putting your money to work in the stock market, you can grow your money faster and achieve high returns.
 Though the stock market has its risks, you can expect an average 10% annual return if you stay consistent and invest wisely over time.

 Buying stocks also allow you to invest in companies that you like.
 For example, if you regularly use Apple products, you can invest in the company by buying their stock.
-If you are bullish on electric vehicles, you can invest in EV companies, such as Tesla, Lucid Motors, Nio, or Xpeng.
+If you are bullish on electric vehicles, you can invest in EV companies like Tesla or Lucid Motors.

 While crypto has a reputation for being a high-risk investment, we believe crypto has a place even in conservative portfolios.
 Over the years, the world of cryptocurrency has often gotten associated with illicit activities and scams.
 However, crypto has several legitimate use cases, such as providing access to personal finance for the unbanked, distributing computing, and paying for goods and services.